droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 > [!abstract]+ **Teleporting Players**
 > When the players first return to the cemetery, Vladimir is waiting for them inside of Argynvost’s mausoleum.
 If a player teleports into the mausoleum without first entering the cemetery, Vladimir attacks them on sight, throwing them out of the mausoleum using his ***greatsword*** attack if possible.

-The first time the players enter the cemetery, if they’re not using stealth or fail a group DC 19 Dexterity (Stealth) check, Vladimir hears their approach and exits the mausoleum to address them.
+The first time the players enter the cemetery, if they’re not using stealth or fail a group DC 29 Stealth check, Vladimir hears their approach and exits the mausoleum to address them.
 Read:

 <div class="description">
 <p>The sound of shrieking, rusted metal cuts through the silent graveyard as a tall, broad-shouldered knight clad in once-fine armor steps forth from the open mausoleum.</p>